chekulhan/desarrollo-multiplataforma/0488-Desarrollo-interfaces/04-accesibilidad-usabilidad/01-introduccion.usabilidad.md

 - Tolerante a los errores
 - Satisfacción (y emoción) - agradable

+**The 5 Es of Usability**

+- Effective – Can users achieve their goals accurately and completely?

+- Efficient – Can they do it quickly, with minimal wasted effort or steps?

+- Engaging – Is the experience pleasant, intuitive, and motivating?

+- Error-tolerant – Does the system prevent errors, or help users recover easily?

+- Easy to learn – Can new users quickly understand and start using it without frustration?

 # Conceptos básicos y pautas
 - Los 10 principios heurísticos de la usabilidad de Jakob Nielsen
 - Diseñado para el mercado específico (target market)